 In the 19th and 20th centuries respectively, Etienne Castagné (surveyor of the prefecture of Lot) and Armand Viré (Doctor of Sciences, historian, archeologist, speleologist and water diviner) described various earthworks and sizeable dry-stone walls which enclose the plateau at various points.
 These have been interpreted as being the remains of a rampart of this period, but no recent study has been able to confirm this interpretation or the dating.

-In the Tène III, in the second half of the second and the first centuries BC, a Gallic habitat that according to Armand Viré was surrounded by an enclosure with wall and ditch is attested by houses whose bases were rectangular notches carved into the travertine.
-These houses, built of wood, had walls composed of interwoven wickerwork, covered with clay.
+In the Tène III, in the second half of the second and the first centuries BC, a Gallic habitat that according to Armand Viré was surrounded by an enclosure with a wall and ditch is attested by houses whose bases were rectangular notches carved into the travertine.
+The walls of these wooden houses, were composed of interwoven wickerwork covered with clay.

 Many tools testify of the work of slaughter, carpentry (axes, adze, scissors), extraction (bars, wedges), earthworks (axes, picks), agriculture (forks, pruning knives).
 The presence of many cutlasses, punches or awls evoke the work of leather.
-Textile crafts, spinning and then weaving wool, are also represented by spindles and weights.
+Textile crafts, spinning and then weaving wool, are represented by the presence of spindles and weights.

 In the middle of the 1st century AD the Gallo-Romans were installed here.
 Finds dating from the end of the Merovingian era have also been recorded.

-At the end of the Merovingian period, the walls were restored, and a hideout (or castel) must have been been built on the site of a Gallo-Roman building, probably destroyed during barbarian invasions.
+At the end of the Merovingian period, the walls were restored, and a hideout (or castel) must have been been built on the site of a Gallo-Roman building that had probably been destroyed during barbarian invasions.

 During the course of these excavations many thousands of cubic metres of earth were moved by hand, using spades and pick-axes, without any sort of scientific observation taking place.
 These excavations brought to light finds from the area's occupation during the late Bronze Age and the two Iron Ages.

-Above all the biggest impression is made by the remarkable number of arms from the epoch of Caesar which were found during these excavations (among them more than 700 arrowheads, 75 catapult darts, six javelin tips and two lances).
+Above all the most impressive aspect of these excavations is the remarkable number of arms from the epoch of Caesar which were found (among them more than 700 arrowheads, 75 catapult darts, six javelin tips and two lances).

 In addition, the considerable number of large deformed nails found in the midst of the remains of burned wood (the traces of a fire) over a confined area, indicates the possible presence of a large wooden structure.